 Innovation and transformation are often primary discussion points within the learning landscape, especially in today’s rapidly shifting environment.
 But, before our “new today,” was it ever about innovation and transformation in relation to the classroom?
 Rarely.

 Before we dive into what innovation beyond the learner looks like and how to better manage vILT, let’s back up a second to drill down the basics.

 What is virtual instructor-led training (vILT)?

 Definition: Virtual instructor-led training is a type of training led by an instructor in a virtual or remote environment.
-Think of it as traditional face-to-face or corporate classroom training turned virtual.
+Simply put, vILT is traditional face-to-face or corporate classroom training turned virtual with the assistance of video and website instruction.
 In some cases, virtual instructor-led training might simulate the traditional classroom or learning experience, depending on which virtual instructor-led training tools and technologies are being used.
 Other times, it may have its own unique approach or experience.
-It is one of the fastest growing learning delivery methods used today.
+It is one of the fastest-growing learning delivery methods used today.

 Is the classroom obsolete?

 Despite the recent changes in the learning space, both instructor-led training and virtual instructor-led training are here to stay.
 In fact, Brandon Hall Group found that 96% of organizations still use ILT / vILT to some degree to deliver learning today.